Partition Acts 1868and 1876: allowed courts to divide property between spouses.

 Family Law (Maintenance of Spouses and Children) Act 1976: provided for periodical payments by one spouse to another in cases of failure to provide reasonable maintenance, with deductions of earnings at source and barring orders (but see the Children and Family Relationships Act 2015).

-Family Home Protection Act 1976: protected family home and required prior written consent of both spouses for sale of family home or chattels.
+Family Home Protection Act 1976: protected the family home and required prior written consent of both spouses for sale of family home or chattels.

 Courts Act 1981: widened the jurisdiction in family law matters.